chrisgrieser/shimmering-focus/README.md

 - `cssclass: clean-top`: Removes Metadata Information, YAML frontmatter, and Breadcrumbs trail from the top of the note.
 - `cssclass: clean-embeds`: Embeds in that note are fully embedded, looking like one document.
 - `cssclass: dataview-list-in-table`: If you are using a dataview query where some table cells contain lists, use this CSS class to remove the vertical table lines that are off.
+- `cssclass: dataview-no-task-links`: If you are using a dataview task query, removes the links to tasks appended to every note.
 - `cssclass: writing` (Obsidian 0.13.20+): Uses a serif font and a tinted background the note.

 ### Focus Line Highlight